Islamic State says beheads U.S. journalist, holds another

 “The life of this American citizen, Obama, depends on your next decision,” the masked man says.

 Foley, a freelance reporter, had been covering Syria’s civil war for GlobalPost.
-In 2011, he was held for 45 days by forces loyal to former Libyan leader Muammar Gadaafi.
+In 2011, he was held for 45 days by forces loyal to former Libyan leader Muammar Gaddafi.

 Sotloff is also a freelancer journalist with published stories in Time Magazine and Foreign Policy.
 He has worked in Syria, Libya and Yemen.